coxmediagroup/Tic-Tac-Toe/README.rst

 Developer Notes:
 -----------------

+This is a sinatra app written under Ruby 1.9.3

 * Install sinatra $gem install sinatra : require in app file that starts the program enable sessions after require (enable :sessions)
 * Adde files for Passenger since that's what runs on my VPS